At a glance

 The personality is similar to that of their Burmese cousins.
 They are laid back, friendly, loving and get along well with pets and children.

 A miniature black leopard is a commonly used term to describe the Bombay cat and they certainly fit the description well.
 The breed was developed in Kentucky in 1958 by Nikki Horner of Shawnee Cattery, who mated a sable Burmese with a black American Shorthair.
-Her aim was to create a copper-eyed mini panther.
+She aimed to create a copper-eyed mini panther.
 Nikki thought the Bombay resembled the black leopard of India, hence the name Bombay.